United Nations Alliance of Civilizations: Inception

-The "High Representative for the Alliance of Civilizations" is the title of the primary leadership position of UNAOC, who is to function as political facilitator and lead spokesman, and to consult directly with the United Nations Secretary-General.
-In April 2007, Secretary-General Ban Ki-moon assigned the position of High Representative to Jorge Sampaio, former President of Portugal.
-In February 2013, Nassir Abdulaziz Al-Nasser assumed the post of High Representative, succeeding President Sampaio in the position.
-In January 2019, he was succeeded by Mr. Miguel Ángel Moratinos, former Minister of Foreign Affairs of Spain.

-The Secretariat of the Alliance of Civilizations provides support to the High Representative and implements developmental functions of the AoC.
-The offices are based at the United Nations headquarters in New York.

 Priority areas

 Media

 Traditional and new media play a crucial role in influencing public perception, narratives, and attitudes and therefore hold the potential to bridge cultural divides.
 With the advent of the web and a plethora of new news sources, social media, blogs, and other websites run by citizen journalists, UNAOC media projects focus on building the critical media literacy skills required to receive the ever-increasing speed and volume of information, and on training journalists so they can do their work to the best of their abilities.

 Youth

 Young people are critical agents for social change, economic growth, development and technological innovation.
 It is crucial to recognize youth not only as a source of mobilization, but as autonomous actors and partners.
 They are our most important pool of talent, ideas, energy, and passion.
 Through education, training, and many other opportunities for innovation and creativity, UNAOC empowers youth globally and recognize them as powerful agents for social change.